RAI-SCC/torch_blue/README.md

-The insertion order of this dictionary matters, as it becomes the order of the names in the module attribute `random_variables`. `random_variables`, the shapes, and a similar attribute of the variational distribution call `variational_parameters` are used to dynamically create the weight matrices.
+The insertion order of this dictionary matters, as it becomes the order of the names in the module attribute `random_variables`. `random_variables`, the shapes, and a similar attribute of the variational distribution call `distribution_parameters` are used to dynamically create the weight matrices.
 The weight matrices can be accesses as attributes of the module, which will cause a sample to be drawn and its log prob to be stored if needed.